Sarah Wooster Counsellor MBACP (accredited), UKCP registered Psychotherapist

 Supervision & training

-I am a supervisor to qualified and trainee counsellors at a charity in Stroud.
-I have a Certificate in Supervision from CSTD, Bath and see supervisees at my private practice in Chalford. .View supervision profile
+I am a supervisor to qualified and trainee counsellors and psychotherapists.
+I have a Certificate in Supervision from CSTD, Bath and see supervisees at my private practice in Chalford and at The Practice Rooms, Cheltenham.View supervision profile